 In some cases, you may not be able to fill your prescription at a retail network pharmacy:

-- All benefitciaries except active duty service members must get refills for select maintenance drugs in the U.S. and U.S. Territories through Home Delivery or at a military pharmacy.
+- All beneficiaries except active duty service members must get refills for certain maintenance drugs in the U.S. and U.S. Territories through Home Delivery or at a military pharmacy.

 - This applies mostly to brand name drugs.

 - You can refill most generic maintenance drugsAny drug you take regularly for a chronic condition. at a network pharmacy.

 For network pharmacy costs, visit the Co-Pays and Cost Shares page.

 You can get some covered vaccines for no cost at participating network pharmacies.
 To find a pharmacy that offers vaccines:

 You may be able to use an online scheduling tool to book your COVID-19 vaccine appointment at a DoD vaccination site.

 If you have a prescription drug that you take on a regular basis, then home delivery will save you money. >>Learn More